asheraryam/satomi/README.md

 Satomi is a discord bot created in JavaScript (Node.js) using Eris and Sylphy.
 It is currently a project of mine to learn JavaScript in a fun way.
 I hope to later add some exciting features in the future.

-If you dont mind, you check Satomi's trello here -> [Trello Link](https://trello.com/b/TRspnxiz/satomi)
+If you dont mind, you can check Satomi's trello here -> [Trello Link](https://trello.com/b/TRspnxiz/satomi)

 ## Satomi is built on :
 * [Node.js](https://nodejs.org/en/) : A Javascript runtime for scalable network applications